Skip to content

 The goal is not to reproduce Loyola University Chicago.

-The goal is to build sustainable educational systems that teach future engineers how to create trustworthy intelligent systems in the AI era.
+The goal is to build durable educational systems that teach future engineers how to create trustworthy intelligent systems in the AI era.